-What made you decide to come with Pastor Bob and Diane to start the church?
+What made you decide to come to South Florida to start the church?

 God confirmed it so much through His Word and in so many other ways that it was undeniable that we were to come.
 We thought that it would only be for six months, so we didn’t sell our house in Las Vegas.
 We just rented it.
 We thought that we would come, tell everyone that we were a Calvary Chapel, there would be a thousand people the next week and then we could go home.
 That’s what we saw happen in California and Nevada, but in those days very few people here in South Florida knew about Calvary Chapel.
 Needless to say, it didn’t happen that way.

 When did you leave to plant the church in Sunrise?

 July of 1990.
 Everything happens for me in July.
 It was July when we first came to Ft.
 Lauderdale, when I had the first service for Calvary Chapel Sunrise, and when I came back to serve at Ft.
 Lauderdale again.
 Every July Theresa gets a little nervous about what’s going to happen next.